When to use this Flow type

-This flow loads CSV or JSON files directly into Snowflake.
-The files can be anywhere, so long as Integrator can read them: server storage, FTP, FTPS, SFTP, cloud storage, etc.
+This Flow loads CSV or JSON files directly into Snowflake.
+The files can be anywhere, so long as the Etlworks Integrator can read them: server storage, FTP, FTPS, SFTP, cloud storage, etc.

 Step 1.
-Create a source connection which can be either file storage or cloud storage.
+Create a source Connection that can either be file storage or cloud storage.

 Step 6.
 Continue by defining the source and destination.

 FROM, select the Connection created in Step 1 and enter a file name or a wildcard file name, for example,